SirFaria/Faria-Blog/README.md

 ## 💻 Projeto

-Um blog onde você pode postar e deletar artigos.\
+A blog where you can post an delete articles.\

-Um simples app em react criado no 'Full React Tutorial' do 'The Net Ninja'
+A simple React app created in 'The Net Ninja Full React Tutorial'